CATHOLIC CEMETERIES DIOCESE OF SAGINAW

 - Skateboarding, roller-blading, ice- skating or cross- country skiing are not permitted in the cemetery.

-- Only cemetery personnel or contractors employed by the Catholic Cemeteries Diocese of Saginaw may perform work in the cemeteries.
+- Only cemetery personnel or contractors employed by the Catholic Cemeteries Diocese of Saginaw may perform work or use power equipment on our grounds.

 - The cemetery is not responsible for the loss or damage to ring stands, vigil lights, vases and any other items placed at the cemetery.